microsoft/purview-data-governance-masterclass/Lab-07 - OKRs.md

 ### Exercise: Creating an OKR

-**🫂 Team Activity:** [10 minutes] Choose a business domain and discuss what this business unit is measured on, what they "care" about.
+**🫂 Team Activity:** [10 minutes] Choose a governance domain and discuss what this business unit is measured on, what they "care" about.

 - Are there any executive mandates or strategic initiatives that are top of mind?
 - Can you identify any metrics that are tracked to measure success in this domain?